DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Drag-n-drop between grids

-dhtmlxTreeGrid supports drag-n-drop of rows between grids in several modes.
+DHTMLX TreeGrid supports drag-n-drop of rows between grids in several modes.
 To begin with, you should specify the [](treegrid/api/treegrid_dragmode_config.md) property in the configuration object of TreeGrid.
 Then define which mode you need:

 - "target" - a grid takes rows from other grids, while its row can't be dragged out of it
 - "source" - a grid allows dragging its rows out and can't take rows from other grids